Budget-friendly spare bedroom ideas

 With an estimated 44% of Britons now regularly working from home, creating an office space in your spare room can be a worthwhile investment.

 Speaking of… why not carve out a corner of your home office to relax and unwind with a comfy sofa bed?
 Stretch out between calls or take a moment of reflection at the end of a long day.
+Need help picking the right one?
+We’ve rounded up five of the best sofa beds for any space to get you started.
 The best part is, when guests come to call, it’s easy to transform your home office into an instant crash pad.

 product